these are equivalent

 File to output results

-Default is to include base (project.dependencies) with extras.
-However, passing –no-base will exclude base dependencies.
+Default is to include package dependencies from project.dependencies table of pyproject.toml.
+Passing --skip-package (or skip_package = true in tool.pyproject2conda.envs... table of pyproject.toml) will exclude the package dependencies.
 This is useful to define environments that should exclude base dependencies (like build, etc) in pyproject.toml.

 Default: